NoRePercussions/chaOS/docs/source/modules/processmanager.rst

 makeProcess for ease of use.
 Processes spawned will be added to the process queue and executed on the next update tick if not killed.

+Valid executables are as follows:

+- string: A string containing a function, such as "print 'Hello world!'."
+Apostrophes are valid.
+- path reference: A string containing a reference to the function, such as "module:ui:addConfigWidget"
+- delegate: A delegate to a function.
+This type will not be saved by chaOS.

+Any of these can be passed straight in to have their type auto-selected or can be manually selected with the utilities module before being passed in.

 spawnDaemon
 ~~~~~~~~~~~